/

 Now that you understand how Eversource's auction system sets rates, let's explore what this means for your shopping options.
 The auction system we just examined creates windows of opportunity where savvy consumers can secure better rates than Eversource offers.

 The data proves these savings opportunities are real.
 During the 2023 price spike, Connecticut customers who switched to alternative suppliers paid an average of just 13.78¢/kWh compared to Eversource's 24.17¢/kWh—saving the typical household $436 over six months.
-And while today's price differences aren't as dramatic, meaningful savings opportunities still exist.
+At the moment, every supplier offer we track is at or above Eversource's standard service rate, so switching only pays off if you value contract perks like price certainty.
+Keep a close watch—the next procurement cycle or wholesale swing can reopen sizeable savings windows.

 Connecticut makes it surprisingly easy to compare and switch electricity suppliers.
 Your first stop should be the Energize CT Rate Board—a state-run website that lists all available offers and walks you through the switching process if you find a better deal.